syclee/dotfiles/vim-cheatsheet.md

 zb | scrolls window so that cursor is at the bottom

 ## Move cursor
-HJKL - left, down, up, right
+hjkl - left, down, up, right
-w
+w - next word
-W
+W - next word!
-e
+e - end of word
-E
+E - end of word!
-b
+b - back word
-B
+B - back word!
 H - to the top of the screen
 L - to the bottom of the screen
 M - to the middle of the screen